maxpetts/closest-nhs/README.md

 ### Organisation types

-This argument is the complete list of organisation types provided by the NHS.
+This argument is the complete list of organisation types provided by the NHS, _this could also be considered as a facility type_.
 The below list is the direct argument format; minus the minus(-).

 - AreaTeam